robrich/kubernetes-hands-on-workshop/B-Kubernetes/06-Hello-Kubernetes/start/README.md

    kind: Pod
    ```

-   This says we're using a `Pod` object, and it's found in Kubernetes's `v1` namespace.
+   This says we're using a `Pod` object, and it's found in Kubernetes's `v1` api space.

 3. Write these lines: